Visiting Loafer Creek

-Accessible from the launch ramp, day-use areas, or, if a registered camper, all three campgrounds in the Loafer Creek Campground, the Loafer Creek Loop Trail is perfect for hikers and equestrians.
-Hikers and equestrians can also access the rest of Lake Oroville’s extensive trail system by crossing Saddle Dam to increase this otherwise moderate hike.
-Add to your adventure by joining with the Roy Rogers Trail, which cuts through the Loafer Creek Loop Trail and provides another two miles of trail east of Loafer Creek Road.
+Accessible from all three campgrounds in the Loafer Creek Campground, the Loafer Creek Loop Trail is perfect for hikers and equestrians.
+Enjoy rolling hills and a few steeper climbs and descents along the tree-lined trail.
+You can also access the rest of Lake Oroville’s extensive trail system by crossing Saddle Dam to increase the mileage on this otherwise moderate hike.
+With the trail overlapping others in the area, you’ll want to make sure to study the interactive map before your trip!

 You can reach the city of Oroville by traveling south on Highway 99 from Chico.
 Follow the signs to Highway 149, then to Highway 70.
 If traveling from the south, take Highway 70 north from Sacramento or Marysville.
 In Oroville, take Exit 46 and head east on Highway 162 (Oro-Dam Boulevard).